 - What working environment is right for me?

 - How do I find a career that checks all of these boxes?

 These are all important, yet difficult questions to answer.
-Thankfully, a career counselor can help with career planning and help you explore your career options.
-They can help you analyze your strengths and weaknesses, provide career assessments,
+Thankfully, a career counselor can help with career planning and assist you with exploring your career options.
+They can help you analyze your strengths and weaknesses and provide career assessments.

 Multiple studies have shown that people who are dissatisfied with their jobs experience more psychological distress and are more likely to develop a mental health condition, such as insomnia, depression, or anxiety.

 People who are satisfied at work, on the other hand, report fewer psychological issues and greater overall happiness in life.
 Therefore, it’s important that one thrives in their career and even in their career search; and a career counselor can assist them in doing so.

 Certified counselors can help you analyze, understand, and decide between potential job opportunities.
 It’s their job to mediate your frustrations, guide you to think more clearly, and explore whatever decisions you’re faced with (so you can focus on writing a winning resume and cover letter).